-- 2D city maps show detailed outlines of buildings, visible land use and land elements and detailed railway infrastructure for the most essential cities around the globe.
-These maps also contain features such as town blocks, building footprints, and railways. - 3D landmarks appear as clear, visible objects which are typically recognizable and have a certain tourist value.
+2D city maps show detailed outlines of buildings, visible land use and land elements and detailed railway infrastructure for the most essential cities around the globe.
+These maps also contain features such as town blocks, building footprints, and railways.

+3D landmarks appear as clear, visible objects which are typically recognizable and have a certain tourist value.
 The 3D landmarks appear in 3D map mode only.
+Coverage varies, and improves with updated map releases.

-Change the appearance of the display by repeatedly pressing the arrow in the upper left corner of the screen.
+Change the appearance of the map display by repeatedly pressing the arrow button in the upper left corner of the screen.
+It toggles between three different map modes; Heading up, North up, and 3D.

-Heading up always shows the direction of forward travel to be upward on the screen.
+Heading up (2D map) always shows the direction of forward travel to be upward on the screen.
 This view is available for map scales up to 2.5 mi (4 km).
 For larger map scales, this setting is remembered, but the map is shown in North up only.
 If the scale returns below this level, then Heading up is restored.

-North up always shows the northern direction to be upward on the screen.
+North up (2D map) always shows the northern direction to be upward on the screen.